Section 619 Fiscal Monitoring

 OSEP differentiates its approach for each state based on the state's unique strengths, progress, challenges, and needs.

-In the fall of 2020, OSEP launched DMS 2.0.
+In the fall of 2020, OSEP launched Differentiated Monitoring and Support (DMS) 2.0.
 Fiscal management is one of the components, and the focus for Part B is on subrecipient monitoring.

 - The Part B Subrecipient Protocol is used by OSEP for the fiscal management component of DMS 2.0.